Mechanical Advantage of a Wedge Calculator

 Is a wedge a push or pull?
 A wedge can be used for both pushing and pulling.
 When driving a wedge into a material, you typically push it.
 However, when using a wedge to split an object or create a gap, you may pull it as well.

-See also Sole Dispositor Calculator
+See also Mortgage Calculator for Couples

 What is an example of a wedge in mechanics?
 An example of a wedge in mechanics is a chisel.
 A chisel is used to cut or shape materials by applying a force to the wedge’s narrow edge, which then splits the material apart.